- BFF Home

 - RSS Feed

-Titus 1:1-3, 'Our Corporate Mission' is page 3/5 of the Living Commentary on Titus 1:1-4.
+Titus 1:1-3, 'Our Corporate Mission' is page 3/5 of The Bible Teacher's Commentary on Titus 1:1-4.
 In this article we take a careful look at how Paul's clear purpose and mission aided His effective ministry.

 "Paul, a bond-servant of God, and an apostle of Jesus Christ, for the faith of those chosen of God and the knowledge of the truth which is according to godliness, 2 in the hope of eternal life, which God, who cannot lie, promised long ages ago, 3 but at the proper time manifested, even His word, in the proclamation with which I was entrusted according to the commandment of God our Savior; 4 to Titus, my true child in a common faith: Grace and peace from God the Father and Christ Jesus our Savior" (Titus 1:1-4).